Mississauga Real Estate Forecast | Milton Oakville Burlington West GTA Region Peel Halton

 Housing Starts in Mississauga

 Mississauga can make your dreams of home ownership in Canada come true.
 The employment stats and modern lifestyle, great schools, and good transportation options offer everything you need to launch and grow your family.
-Living here gives you a better chance at quaifiying for a home mortgage and having a financially sustainable lifestyle.
+Living here gives you a better chance at qualifiying for a home mortgage and having a financially sustainable lifestyle.
 Compare this to other communities with high home prices and higher unemployment, and you’ll note how Mississauga is a less risky option.

 Mississauga is the largest city in the region of Peel.
 Other municipalities in Peel, including Brampton and Caledon have plenty of room to grow, and this may be why prices are lower here.
-Single new home construction starts in Peel are up, yet multifamily dwellings appear to be declining.
-Could be small home builders are persisting in making a profit ahead of large project developers.
-All part of a health local economy.

 However, this graphic below shows that construction starts of new single detached homes in Mississauga have plummeted from 2015.
 This will put upward pressure on prices of homes for sale on the resale market (Mississauga mls).
 Peel Region reports that these 478 home construction starts is the lowest in many years.